sematic-ai/sematic/docs/deploy.md

 ##### Cloud storage bucket

-If you'd like to use the cloud storage feature and store objects in an AWS S3 bucket, you'll need to set the `aws.enabled` setting to `true`, as well as set the `aws.storage_bucket` value to the name of your AWS S3 bucket.
+When deployed in the cloud, Sematic artifacts need to be stored in an AWS S3 bucket.
+You'll need to set the `aws.enabled` setting to `true`, as well as set the `aws.storage_bucket` value to the name of your AWS S3 bucket.

 ##### Authentication